salesforce/speech-datasets/README.md

        # do stuff...
    loader.close()
     ```

+   We may want to unify how to use SDL.
+In the very first example, it is imported as `SDL`, where here it is used as `SpeechDataLoader`.
+   This also applies to the examples below.

 This is because the asynchronous elements of the data loader (for pre-fetching data and computing data transformations
 in the background) need to be shut down manually to fully terminate.